BarnBridge/BarnBridge-PM/BB-Project-calls/call_008.md

 **Troy:** Cool!
 Thank you, Bodgan, for the update.

+### Audits

-I just want to add, Tyler and I are focused heavily on the audits.
+**Troy:** I just want to add, Tyler and I are focused heavily on the audits.
 We want to make sure that they happen promptly.
 But so the community knows, audits are hard to come by right now.
 Things can get slowed down.
 We give a timeline, but we are still controlled by other teams that need to do audits.
 Even if we book them, sometimes things happen.
 I just want to manage people's expectations.

 I also want to add— what's been going on with standards.
 This will be a pretty big initiative in Q1 & Q2 that rolls into something bigger.
 I don't want to talk about it yet, because I can't.
 Can't alpha leak.
 I want to turn it over to Akin for an update on DeFi standards.